kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ### Create Bucket
 1. The user creates an OBC in the app’s namespace.
-1. The Controller detects the OBC and creates an OB in the Plugin’s namespace, containing provisioner-relevant data collected from the OBC and BC.
+1. The COSI central controller detects the OBC and creates an OB (cluster-wide), containing driver-relevant data collected from the OBC and BC.
-1. The Sidecar detects the OB and issues a CreateBucket() rpc, passing the provisioner-relevant data.
+1. The Sidecar detects the OB and issues a CreateBucket() rpc, passing to the driver config data.
-1. The Plugin creates the bucket and returns pertinent endpoint, credential, and metadata.
+1. The Driver creates the bucket and returns pertinent endpoint, credential, and metadata.
-1. The Sidecar creates a secret in its namespace containing essential connection information.
+1. The Sidecar creates a secret in its namespace ("cosi-system") containing essential connection information.
-1. The Controller copies the secret to the OBC’s namespace and the app is ready to run.
+1. The central controller copies the secret to the OBC’s namespace and the app is ready to run.

 ### Delete Bucket
 1. The user deletes the OBC, which blocks until the finalizer is removed.
-1. The Controller deletes the OB, which also blocks until its finalizer is removed.
+1. The central controller deletes the OB, which also blocks until its finalizer is removed.
-1. The Sidecar detects this and issues a DeleteBucket() rpc to the Plugin.
+1. The Sidecar detects this and issues a DeleteBucket() rpc to the Driver.
 It passes data stored in the OB.
-1. The Plugin deletes the bucket and responds with no errors.
+1. The Driver deletes the bucket and responds with no errors.
 1. The Sidecar deletes the OB’s secret.
-1. The Controller deletes the secret’s copy in the app’s namespace.
+1. The central controller deletes the secret’s copy in the app’s namespace.
-1. The Controller removes the finalizers from the OBC, OB, and Secret allowing them to be deleted.
+1. The central controller removes the finalizers from the OBC, OB, and Secret allowing them to be deleted.

-### Grant Bucket Access
+### Grant Bucket Access for Static Brownfield
 Reminder: BucketClass is ignored since it is used only for dynamic provisioning.

-1. An OB is manually created in the Plugin’s namespace with at least enough information to identify an existing bucket in the object store.
+1. An OB is manually created with enough information to identify an existing bucket in the object store.
+1. A secret granting bucket-create privilege is manually created in the Driver’s namespace.
+1. The user creates an OBC in the app’s namespace which references the pre-existing OB and driver secret.
+1. The central controller detects the OBC and notices its `objectBucketRef` and `secretRef` are filled in.
+1. The central controller clones the secret from the driver's namespace to the app's namespace.
-1. The Controller detects the new OB and sets its status to “Available”.
+1. The central controller binds the OBC to the OB and the app is ready to run.

+### Grant Bucket Access for Dynamic Brownfield
+Reminder: BucketClass is ignored since it is used only for dynamic provisioning.

+1. An OB is manually created with enough information to identify an existing bucket in the object store.
-1. The user creates an OBC in the app’s namespace which references this pre-existing OB.
+1. The user creates an OBC in the app’s namespace which references the pre-existing OB.
+1. The central controller detects the OBC and notices its `objectBucketRef` is filled in but its `secretRef` is empty.
-1. The Controller detects the OBC and updates OB Phase and OBC reference.
+1. The central controller updates OB Phase and OBC reference.
 1. The Sidecar detects the OB update and calls the `Grant()` gRPC method.
-1. The Plugin grants access to the bucket and returns pertinent endpoint, credential, and metadata.
+1. The Driver grants access to the bucket and returns pertinent endpoint, credential, and metadata.
 1. The Sidecar creates a secret in its namespace containing essential connection information.
-1. The Controller copies the secret to the OBC’s namespace and the app is ready to run.
+1. The central controller clones the secret to the OBC’s namespace, binds the OB, and the app is ready to run.

-### Revoke Bucket Access
+### Revoke Bucket Access (needs to handle stratic and dynamic brownfield!)

 Reminder: BucketClass is ignored in browfield operations.

 1. The user deletes the OBC, which blocks until the finalizer is removed.
-1. The Controller detects the OBC change and updates OB’s Phase.
+1. The central controller detects the OBC change and updates OB’s Phase.
 1. The Sidecar detects the OB update and calls the `Revoke()` gRPC method.
-1. The Plugin revokes access to the bucket and responds with no errors.
+1. The Driver revokes access to the bucket and responds with no errors.
 1. The Sidecar deletes the OB’s secret.
-1. The Controller deletes the secret’s copy in the app’s namespace.
+1. The central controller deletes the secret’s copy in the app’s namespace.
-1. The Controller removes the finalizers from the OBC, OB, and Secret.
+1. The central controller removes the finalizers from the OBC, OB, and Secret.
 1. The OBC and its secret are garbage collected and the OB remains.

 ##  Custom Resource Definitions